Hello Sam and welcome to our “Expat in Japan Interview” series! Can you please introduce yourself?

 That’s great, good luck!
 What do you prefer about living in Japan?

 I definitely enjoy the convenience of Tokyo a lot.
 Pay a bill?
 Conbini.
 Have a craving?
 Conbini.
 Cheap alcohol?
 Conbini, conbini, conbini.
-I can also spend hours in Tokyo malls, exploring the countless tiny specialty shops and the aesthetics.
+I can also spend hours in Tokyo malls, exploring the countless tiny specialty shops and their aesthetics.

 What about the food?
 Do you like it?
 What are your favorite Japanese dishes?
 What do you think about food tours in Japan?

 Loooove the food!
-It’s completely different from Western cuisine and I admit, there are things I don’t like because I wasn’t raised with them such as raw fish but in general, I am very open to trying new things and I especially like Japanese street food (Agemochi is a personal favorite), Wagashi and DIY’s like Shabu Shabu and Yakiniku.
+It’s completely different from Western cuisine, and I admit, there are things I don’t like because I wasn’t raised with them, such as raw fish, but in general, I am very open to trying new things, and I especially like Japanese street food (Agemochi is a personal favorite), Wagashi and DIY’s like Shabu Shabu and Yakiniku.

 One place you would recommend to people coming to Japan for vacation and why?